Eye#

 set eye light power to [100]%

-eye found object?#
+eye found an object#

 <eye found an object?>